airfire6518/portfolio/README.md

 > - Data Housekeeping: Developed a Visual Basic .NET tool to automate data housekeeping tasks, freeing up 1~2 hours per day.

 **Process Engineer | KX Technologies Singapore Pte.
 Ltd. (_Feb 2019 - Mar 2022_)**
-- Simulating and testing the new processes and equipment to ensure the functions are desired.
-Manage installation and qualification of automation equipment.
+- Leveraged data analytics to simulate and test new processes and equipment, ensuring they functioned optimally.
-- Development, configure, and optimize processes for the launch of new products to mass production.
+- Utilized statistical tools (R) and data visualization tools (Tableau) to develop, configure, and optimize processes before new product launches, ensuring a data-informed transition to mass production.
-- Develop and innovate solutions to continuously improve production rate, yield & quality.
-Major Achievements:
+- Applied analytics methodologies to innovative solutions that resulted in continuous improvements in production rate, yield, and quality, evidenced by measurable performance indicators.
-- New product sample build, development, and introduction to production.
+- Implemented the use of data in new product sample builds and development, overseeing the introduction to production with a focus on data quality and integrity.
-- Investigate and resolve problems.
-Lead to corrective, and manage Engineer changes.
-- Organize Engineering documents such as machine drawings, work instructions, production line qualification reports, and other relevant documents.
+- Organized engineering documents, including the display and analysis of machine drawings, work instructions, and production line qualification reports, utilizing data visualization tools to represent process efficiencies and areas for improvement.

 > **Key Project and Achievements:**
 > - Commercial Excellence Achievement Award (Dec 2020)